aammd/MS_computational_ecology_opinion/compecol.md

-In an editorial to the *New England Journal of Medicine*, @long16ds characterized scientists using previously published data as "research parasites" (backclash by a large part of the scientific community caused one of the authors to later retract the statement -- @draz16dsj).
-Although community ecologists would have, anyways, realized that the presence of parasites indicates a healthy ecosystem [@marc05psa; @huds06heo], this feeling on unfair benefit to data re-analysis which is also expressed by ecologists [@mill15apd] has to be adressed.
+In an editorial to the *New England Journal of Medicine*, @long16ds characterized scientists using previously published data as "research parasites" (backlash by a large part of the scientific community caused one of the authors to later retract the statement -- @draz16dsj).
+Although community ecologists would have, anyways, realized that the presence of parasites indicates a healthy ecosystem [@marc05psa; @huds06heo], this feeling on unfair benefit for ecological data re-analysis [@mill15apd] has to be addressed.
 It has no empirical support: @evan16gpc shows that the rate of data re-use in ecology is low and has a large delay -- he found no instances of re-analysing the same data for the same (or similar) purpose.
-There is a necessary delay between the moment data are available, and the moment where they are re-used (especially considering that data are, at the earliest, published at the same time as the paper).
+There is a necessary delay between the moment data are available, and the moment where they are aggregated and re-purposed (especially considering that data are, at the earliest, published at the same time as the paper).
 This delay is introduced by the need to understand the data, see how they can be combined, develop a research hypothesis, etc..

-On the other hand, there are multiple instances of combining multiple datasets collected at different scales, to adress an entirely different question [see
+On the other hand, there are multiple instances of combining multiple datasets collected at different scales, to address an entirely different question [see
 @gbif16gsr for an excellent showcase] -- it is more likely than data re-use is done with the intent of exploring different questions.
-It is also worth remembering that ecology (macroecology and biogeography in particular) already benefit immensely from data re-use -- data collected by citizen scientists are used to generate estimates of biodiversity distribution, but also set and refine conservation target [@devi10scs]; an overwhelming majority of our knowledge of bird richness and distribution comes from the *eBird* project [@sull14eei;
-@sull09ecb], which is essentially fed by the unpaid work of citizen scientists.
+It is also worth remembering that ecology as a whole, and macroecology and biogeography in particular, already benefit immensely from data re-use.
+For example, data collected by citizen scientists are used to generate estimates of biodiversity distribution, but also set and refine conservation target [@devi10scs]; an overwhelming majority of our knowledge of bird richness and distribution comes from the *eBird* project [@sull14eei; @sull09ecb], which is essentially fed by the unpaid work of citizen scientists.

 With this is mind, there is no tip-toeing around the fact that computational ecologists will be *data consumers*, and this data will have to come from